agilecustoms/release/README.md

 4. Prepare: mainly bump versions in language-specific files
    1. update version in `pom.xml` (for maven)
    2. update version in `package.json` (for npm)
-   3. run a custom script (can use to update a cache key!)
+   3. run a custom script to update arbitrary files
 5. Publish artifacts
    1. AWS S3 - upload files in S3 bucket, files need to be in `./s3` directory
    2. AWS ECR - publish Docker image in ECR repository